Appearance

 The Article 2 scope test

 The Recommendation 2003/361/EC SME definition uses a staff-headcount limb plus a financial limb (turnover or balance-sheet total), and the limbs combine rather than substitute.
-The practical outcome under Article 2(1) is that an Annex I or Annex II entity is in scope when it qualifies as a medium-sized enterprise under Recommendation 2003/361/EC, or when its staff headcount or financial figures exceed the medium-sized-enterprise ceilings — i.e. the entity is not a small or micro enterprise as the Recommendation defines them.
+The practical outcome under Article 2(1) is that an Annex I or Annex II entity providing services or carrying out activities in the Union is in scope when it qualifies as a medium-sized enterprise under Recommendation 2003/361/EC, or when its staff headcount or financial figures exceed the medium-sized-enterprise ceilings — i.e. the entity is not a small or micro enterprise as the Recommendation defines them.
 Applying the Recommendation is fact-specific and should be verified against each Member State's transposition.

 That is the default.
 The further rules in Article 2(2)–(7) extend or carve out scope in specific cases: